Dinamiko/dk-pdf/readme.txt

 * [dkpdf-pagebreak] shortcode for adding page breaks.
 * Add PDF button manually using [dkpdf-button] shortcode.
 * Remove PDF button using a checkbox.

-= DK PDF customization service =
-* Includes adding data from WordPress database (custom fields...), custom PDF design (custom layout, fonts, google maps, and more...).
-You can write to me at: emili.castells@dinamiko.com

 = Addons =
 * Do you need to create a PDF with a selection of your articles?